EllyChanx/CV/README.md

 # Elly Chan

 A passionate and well-driven junior developer who recently graduated from Makers Academy.
 I was a former Software Quality Assurance in a tech consultant in Hong Kong; I worked as a connection between users and developers.
 This journey trained me to design application from user's perspective and experience, also incited my interest to learn programming.
-I decided to challenge myself and moved to London to join Maker Academy, a 16 weeks intensive coding bootcamp focussing on web development.
+I decided to challenge myself and moved to London to join Makers Academy, a 16 weeks intensive coding bootcamp focussing on web development.

 ### [Projects](#projects) |  [Skills](#skills) |  [Experience](#experience) |  [Education](#education) | [Interests](#interests)